Can a West Malaysian own land in Sarawak?

 - Non-Sarawakians are NOT allowed to own Agricultural Land in Sarawak.

-- Non-Sarawakians who are permanent resident of Sarawak can own Agricultural Land in Sarawak upon application and approval by the State Planning Authority.
+- Non-Sarawakians (citizen of Malaysia) who are permanently resident in Sarawak can own Agricultural Land in Sarawak upon application and approval by the State Planning Authority.

 - With consent of the Minister (Sarawak Minister of Urban Development and Natural Resources who is also the CM), a foreigner can still own land (under certain class and with conditions).